kokomomo250/kokomomo250.github.io/project-analysis/README.md

 It will generate ''file_analysis.txt''

+# Then upload
+file_analysis.txt and
+self-analysis-prompt.md
-# Then use file_analysis.txt and the self-analysis-prompt.md to Gemini to get the README.md
+to Gemini to get the self_analysis.md